TITLE L

 VIII.
 Protect freshwater and coastal wetlands.

 IX.
-Control building sites, placement of structures, and land uses.
+Control building sites, placement of structures, and land uses that may potentially damage the public waters.

 X. Conserve shoreline cover and points of access to inland and coastal waters.